openfact/openfact-plus/README.md

 # Openfact Sync
 Openfact Sync allows you to centralize all your XML-UBL Documents on on site.

+# Openshift
+If you are using Openshift you can use [this tutorial](https://github.com/openfact/openfact-sync/blob/master/docs/openshift.md).
+Otherwise start on next step **Prerequisites**.

 # Prerequisites
 - Keycloak Server